nutsdb/nutsdb/README.md

 ##### ZRangeByRank

-returns all the elements in the sorted set in one bucket at bucket and key with a rank between start and end (including elements with rank equal to start or end).
+Returns all the elements in the sorted set in one bucket at bucket and key with a rank between start and end (including elements with rank equal to start or end).

 ```go
 // ZAdd add items